MarkD117/NexTech/README.md

 Upon clicking the product image, the user is redirected to the product detail page of that specific product.
 There is more information shown such as if the product is in stock, the option to add to a wishlist, product description and a quantity form.

 The quantity form allows users to add a defined quantity of the specific product to their cart.
-The plus and minus buttons may be used to increment the quantity.
+The plus and minus buttons may be used to increment or decrement the quantity.
 Below the product information are two buttons allowing users to add the product to their shopping cart or to return to the products page.

 <p align="center">
     <img src="documentation/features/product-detail.png"/>